nealsonS/eTA_LLM_Chatbot/lab6_p1/README.md

 Inside "drive" folder:

 ### main.py
-	script that incorporates all other code so the user only needs to run this file
+	script that incorporates all other code so the user only needs to run this file.
+	(might remove this later if app.py ends up being the main code)

 ### app.py